Melaka Gateway

 Melaka Gateway (Note: The project uses the Malay-language spelling of the state's name, as opposed to the more traditional English-language spelling, "Malacca") (马六甲皇京港 (Mǎliùjiǎ huáng jīng gǎng, Malacca Royal Capital Harbour)) is an off-shore development of artificial islands in Malacca, Malaysia.
 It was launched on 7 February 2014 by Malaysia's Prime Minister Najib Razak and witnessed by Malacca Chief Minister Idris Haron.
 It was expected to be open in 2018 and finished completely by 2025.
-The project was planned to consist of four artificial islands including Melaka Island and one adjacent natural island—Panjang Island, with mixed residential and commercial development, leisure and tourism amenities, a free-trade zone, a port, and an industrial zone.
-However, a series of obstacles led to the project being scaled down to only Melaka Island, with a cruise terminal.
+The project was planned to consist of four artificial islands including Malacca Island and one adjacent natural island—Panjang Island, with mixed residential and commercial development, leisure and tourism amenities, a free-trade zone, a port, and an industrial zone.
+However, a series of obstacles led to the project being scaled down to only Malacca Island, with a cruise terminal.

 KAJ Development Sdn Bhd (abbreviated as KAJD, 凯杰发展有限公司 (Kǎi jié fāzhǎn yǒuxiàn gōngsī)) is the project's master developer.

 In November 2020, the project was reportedly scrapped by the state government.
 Malaccan Chief Minister Sulaiman Md Ali was quoted as saying it would not be abandoned but would instead be taken over by a new developer, stating that "The development will continue, but we have some technical issues that we need to fix."

 As of February 2022, the project had resumed the development of its first island—Pulau Melaka East 1 (PME1), after receiving approval from the state government through an agreement signed on 23 February.